Nissan Fairlady Z432 (1970)

 Hirao: How would you describe this styling?

-Higuchi: The one I saw at the car show had something like a spoiler on the rear, which looked pretty cool…
+Higuchi: The version shown at the Motor Show had something like a rear spoiler attached, which looked quite good.

-Watari: Could you expand the glass area in the doors a little more?
-If the window sill was a little lower, you’d be able to lean against it comfortably.
+Watari: Is it possible to enlarge the glass area in the doors somewhat?
+If the window sills were a little lower, you could lean your arm out more comfortably.

-Hirao: It looks like you’re sitting in a well.
+Hirao: As it is, it feels a bit like sitting down in a well.

-Magazine: Is it possible in terms of styling?
+Magazine: Is it feasible in terms of styling?

-Yotsumoto: There’s the issue of head clearance in the rear seats, so I think it will be quite difficult, to be honest.
+Yotsumoto: The biggest issue is head clearance in the rear seats.
+I think it would be quite difficult, to be honest.

 Magazine: Now, please tell us a bit about the engine.

-Sakakibara: The basic structure of the Z432’s engine is that of the R380 engine, and it has been modified to make it easier to produce, easier to install in the car, and easier to maintain.
-At the planning stage, the Skyline 2000GT-R and this Z series were being developed almost simultaneously, so the engine for the GT-R and this one are made almost the same.
-However, there were some parts that had to be changed due to the nature of the cars and the installation.
-Specifically, only exterior parts such as the shape of the oil pan and the shape of the air cleaner have been changed.
+Sakakibara: The basic structure of the engine is that of the R380 unit.
+It has been modified with considerations such as ease of production, installation within the car, serviceability, and maintenance.
+At the planning stage, the Skyline 2000GT-R and this Z series were being developed almost simultaneously, so the engines were made largely the same.
+However, certain changes were required due to differences in vehicle character and installation layout.
+Specifically, external components such as the shape of the oil pan and the air cleaner are different.

-Koguchi: There is a big price difference between the base Z and this Z432, but how much of this is due to the difference in the cost of the engines?
-I also heard that the wheel discs (made of magnesium and steel) cost about 50,000 yen each…
+Oguchi: There is a considerable difference in price between the standard Z and the Z432.
+How much of the difference is due to the engines themselves?
+I have heard that even the wheel discs–made of magnesium versus steel–cost something like 50,000 yen each…

-Mizutsu: The Z432 engine costs about three times as much, because it is not produced in large quantities and is close to being tuned up.
+Mizutsu: The Z432 engine costs approximately three times as much.
+That reflects both production volume and the fact that it is very close to being a tuned unit.

 Magazine: What is the production volume?

 Tanabe: We receive orders for several dozen units per month.
-The price is high, and we don’t think there will be a high demand.
+Given the price, we do not expect demand to be especially high.

 For “Second Youth”